-Alzheimer’s disease accounts for roughly 60% of all dementias, and it also accounts for another 20% of dementias when it is mixed with vascular or other dementias.
+Alzheimer’s disease accounts for roughly 60% of all dementias, and it also accounts for another 20% of dementias when it occurs in the form of mixed dementia with vascular or other dementias.

 The main cause of Alzheimer’s disease is traced to a high number of protein deposits from plaques and tangles in the brain, causing connections between nerve cells to weaken and die.
-Alzheimer’s is also known to run genetically in families.
+In some cases, Alzheimer’s is also known to run genetically in families.

-Physicians can make a diagnosis of Alzheimer’s disease in 90% of cases.
-For the rest, Alzheimer’s can only be diagnosed after death, in an autopsy.
+Physicians can make a diagnosis of Alzheimer’s disease in 90% of cases, though, officially, Alzheimer’s can only be definitively diagnosed after death in an autopsy.

 When the underlying dementia disease is other than Alzheimer’s, the behavioral changes that the person with dementia experiences can at times differ considerably.

 A person with Lewy Body Dementia (LBD) has many traits that are particular to LBD.
-Here are some of the differences between the behaviors of Alzheimer’s patients and those of other dementias, most notably Lewy Body and Parkinson’s:
+Here are some of the differences between common behaviors of people with Alzheimer’s and those with other dementias, most notably Lewy Body and Parkinson’s:

-- Depression is more prevalent in Lewy Body patients
+- Depression is more prevalent in those with LBD.

-- Patients with LBD experience impaired motor skills, mimicking symptoms of early stage Parkinson’s, at earlier stages than Alzheimer’s patients
+- People with LBD experience impaired motor skills, mimicking symptoms of early stage Parkinson’s, at earlier stages than those with Alzheimer’s.

-- Parkinson’s patients frequently develop cognitive impairments in later stages
+- Individuals with Parkinson’s frequently develop cognitive impairments in later stages.

-- Some drugs, typically prescribed for agitation or hallucinations, can bring about Parkinson’s in some Lewy Body patients
+- Some drugs, typically prescribed for agitation or hallucinations, can bring about Parkinson’s-like symptoms in some with LBD.

-- With Lewy Body Dementia patients, movement difficulties are spontaneous, and the symptoms more sudden, than with Alzheimer’s
+- With Lewy Body Dementia, movement difficulties are spontaneous, and the symptoms more sudden, than with Alzheimer’s.

-- Prevalent in one out of every two DLB patients is a behavior referred to as “Rapid Eye Movement Sleep Behavior Disorder”, involving intense dreaming, tossing back and forth agitatedly, and talking while asleep, with ensuing drowsiness in the daytime.
+- One out of every two LBD patients exhibits a behavior referred to as “Rapid Eye Movement Sleep Behavior Disorder”, involving intense dreaming, tossing back and forth agitatedly, and talking while asleep, with ensuing drowsiness in the daytime.